abstracta/jmeter-java-dsl/docs/guide/README.md

 By default, JMeter marks any HTTP request with a fail response code (4xx or 5xx) as failed, which allows you to easily identify when some request unexpectedly fails.
 But in many cases this is not enough or desirable, and you need to check for response body (or some other field) to contain (or not) certain string.

-This is usually accomplished in JMeter with the usage of Response Assertions, which provide an easy and fast way to verify that you get the proper response for each step of the test plan, marking the request as failure when specified condition is not met.
+This is usually accomplished in JMeter with the usage of Response Assertions, which provides an easy and fast way to verify that you get the proper response for each step of the test plan, marking the request as failure when specified condition is not met.

 Here is an example on how to specify a response assertion in jmeter-java-dsl: